nonconsensual/tor-hosting-depreciated/README.md

 -----------------------------------------------------------------------------------------

 Create a mysql user with all permissions for our hosting management: Change the password!
-CHANGE_TO_YOUR_PASSWORD use root password
+CHANGE_TO_YOUR_PASSWORD
 ------------------------------------------------------------------------------------------------------------------------------------
 mysql